mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 ```

 The next challenge is that we don't want the code to actually request the
-Sendgrid API and send out real emails.
-Thus, we need to mock those API calls –
+Sendgrid API and send out real emails during tests.
+Thus, we need to mock those
-however, the problem there is that the available crates for mocking HTTP
+API calls – however, the problem there is that the available crates for mocking
-requests do not work in WASM.
-So we need to find another approach for mocking
+HTTP requests do not work in WASM.
+So we need to find another approach for
-out Sendgrid.
-We can just do that by moving the code we want to mock into its
+mocking out Sendgrid.
+A straight-forward approach is to just move the code we
-own function and passing that in to the `send_message` function so we can pass
+want to mock into its own function and then pass that in to the `send_message`
+function.
+With that structure, we can simply pass a different function that does
-in a different function in the tests:
+not actually call the Sendgrid API in the tests:

 ```rust
 #[event(fetch, respond_with_errors)]